Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> The effect of the bonus upgrades granted by Lathander's Grace is increased by `$(amount)%` (stacking additively and then applying multiplicatively) for each Acquisitions Incorporated, The "C" Team, or Waffle Crew Champion in the formation.
+> The effect of the bonus upgrades granted by Lathander's Grace is increased by 10% (stacking additively and then applying multiplicatively) for each Acquisitions Incorporated, The "C" Team, or Waffle Crew Champion in the formation.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>